European Convention on Human Rights: Article 1 – property

+In 2013 the Court of Appeal in England and Wales upheld a judgment in favour of Infinis against Ofgem, who had denied the company access to Renewable Obligation Certificates, a form of funding incentive for renewable energy generation, to which they were entitled.
+This case represented the first UK case where A1P1 compensation had been granted in relation to a regulatory authority.

 Article 2 – education

 Article 2 provides for the right not to be denied an education and the right for parents to have their children educated in accordance with their religious and other views.
 It does not however guarantee any particular level of education of any particular quality.

 Although phrased in the Protocol as a negative right, in Şahin v.
-Turkey the Court ruled that:
+Turkey the court ruled that:

 Article 3 – elections

 Article 3 provides for the right to elections performed by secret ballot, that are also free and that occur at regular intervals.